nats-io/stan.js/README.md

 ### Synchronous Publishing

-The Nodejs client does not support synchronous publishing.
+The stan.js client does not support synchronous publishing.

 ### Rate limiting/matching